OWASP/wstg/document/4-Web_Application_Security_Testing/01-Information_Gathering/03-Review_Webserver_Metafiles_for_Information_Leakage.md

 ### Security TXT

-[security.txt](https://securitytxt.org) was ratified by the IETF as [RFC 9116 - A File Format to Aid in Security Vulnerability Disclosure](https://www.rfc-editor.org/rfc/rfc9116.html) which allows websites to define security policies and contact details.
+[security.txt](https://securitytxt.org) was ratified by the IETF as [RFC 9116 - A File Format to Aid in Security Vulnerability Disclosure](https://www.rfc-editor.org/rfc/rfc9116.html) which allows sites to define security policies and contact details.
 There are multiple reasons why this might be of interest in testing scenarios, which include, but are not limited to:

 - Identifying further paths or resources to include in discovery/analysis.
 - Open Source intelligence gathering.